Bryan Kohberger sentenced to life in prison for murdering 4 Idaho students

 Kohberger’s attorneys got the trial moved to Boise after expressing concerns that the court wouldn’t be able to find enough unbiased jurors in Moscow.
 But Judge Stephen Hippler rejected their efforts to get the death penalty taken off the table and to strike critical evidence — including the DNA — from being admitted in trial.

 In exchange for Kohberger admitting guilt and waiving his right to appeal, prosecutors agreed not to seek his execution.
-Instead, both sides agreed to recommend that he serve four consecutive life sentences without parole for the killings.
+Both sides recommended that he serve four consecutive life sentences without parole.

 The victim's families were split on how they felt about the plea deal.

-If they know why Kohberger did it, investigators haven't said so publicly.
-Nor is it clear why he spared two roommates who were home at the time.
+It's unclear why Kohberger killed the four students and spared two roommates who were home at the time.

-Cellphone location data did show Kohberger had been in the neighborhood multiple times before the attack.
+Cellphone location data showed Kohberger had been in the neighborhood multiple times before the attack.

 Latah County Prosecutor Bill Thompson has said that Kohberger used his knowledge about forensic investigations to attempt to cover his tracks by deep cleaning his vehicle after the crime.

-Police say Kohberger's Amazon purchase history shows he bought a military-style knife as well as the knife sheath found at the home.
-But the knife itself was never found.
+Police say Kohberger's Amazon purchase history shows he bought a military-style knife and sheath.
+But the knife was never found.

-The case drew widespread interest and judges feared the publicity could harm Kohberger's right to a fair trial.
-A sweeping gag order was imposed and hundreds of court documents were sealed from public view.
+Judges feared the publicity of the case could harm Kohberger's right to a fair trial.
+A sweeping gag order was imposed and hundreds of court documents were sealed, which a coalition of news organizations including The Associated Press fought.

-After Kohberger pleaded guilty, a coalition of news organizations including The Associated Press asked that the gag order be lifted and the documents be unsealed.
-Hippler agreed, but said unsealing the documents will take time and that process won't begin until after the sentencing hearing.
-It's not clear how many answers they might contain.
+The motive remains a mystery, officials said.
+“We have never, to this day, found a single connection between him and the four victims or the two surviving roommates,” Idaho State Police Lieutenant Darren Gilbertson told reporters after the hearing.

+Hours after the sentencing, the Moscow Police Department published hundreds of pages of documents in the largest release of information in the case.

+Some of the documents describe detectives walking through the crime scene and discovering the victims, each of whom had multiple stab wounds.
+Others recount police interviews with friends and acquaintances of the victims.

-During the sentencing hearing, the families and surviving roommates of the victims described the damage the killings have done to them.
+The families and surviving roommates of the victims described in court the damage the killings have done to them.

 “This world was a better place with her in it,” said Scott Laramie, Mogen's stepfather.
 "As for the defendant, we will not waste the words.
 Nor will we fall into hatred and bitterness.
 Evil has many faces, and we now know this, but evil does not deserve our time and attention.
 We are done being victims.
 We are taking back our lives.”